-an impact on GDP, but virtually no impact on TFP since this adjustment implies an increase of both inputs and output.
+Free goods and services.
+Free goods and services lead to two issues: accounting challenges even within the scope of GDP, and large unmeasured gains to consumer surplus.
+First, regarding the issue of accounting for free goods and services within the existing GDP boundaries, Nakamura et al. (2017) proposed a method to reintegrate free goods and services within GDP by valuing them at cost.
+This has an impact on GDP, but virtually no impact on TFP since this adjustment implies an increase of both inputs and output.
 They explicitly found that these adjustments would have no impact on the TFP slowdown.
 There are several examples where one can make a case that GDP or GDP growth is missing, but it is both unlikely to be very high, and, more importantly, any correction would also entail correcting for inputs, including labor inputs.
 Examples include Wikipedia (Ahmad et al. 2017) and output such as some banking services that are now performed directly by households rather than by paid employees ("do-it-yourself" made possible by digital technologies, see Coyle (2019)).
 While more research would be valuable, because these corrections affect both inputs and outputs and are unlikely to very high, we ignore these effects.

 Second, digital technology can affect consumers in ways that are excluded from the scope of GDP.
-Of course, GDP has never intended to measure consumer surplus and there have been large increases in consumer surplus in the past well beyond what is accounted for in GDP (Gordon 2016).
+Of course, GDP was never intended to measure consumer surplus and there have been large increases in consumer surplus in the past well beyond what is accounted for in GDP (Gordon 2016).
 Yet, several internet-related services, such as search and social media, have appeared only in the early/mid-2000s and have quickly become a fairly important share of time use, prompting concern that they provide vast benefits that are not reflected in GDP.
-Syverson (2017) reviews and updates a number of estimates based on willingness to pay or the valuation of time spent (Goolsbee & Klenow 2006, Brynjolfsson & Oh 2012), concluding that consumer surplus is unlikely to be as large as missing GDP from the slowdown, but can represent a non negligible fraction of it.
+Syverson (2017) reviews and updates a number of estimates based on willingness to pay or the valuation of time spent (Goolsbee & Klenow 2006, Brynjolfsson & Oh 2012), concluding that consumer surplus is unlikely to be as large as missing GDP from the slowdown, but can represent a non-negligible fraction of it.